bartoszgebarowski/Chrome-rock-band/README.md

 * HTML
     * the structure of the website.
 * CSS
-    * content styling, contained in external stylesheet
+    * content styling, contained in an external stylesheet
 * Visual Studio Code
     * the website was written in Visual Studio Code IDE
-* Github
+* GitHub
     * source code hosting and deployment
 * Git
-    * version control and pushing changes to repository
+    * version control and pushing changes to the repository
 * Fontawesome
     * icons, as a visual representation of the intended use of the elements throughout the site
 * Webfont generator https://www.fontsquirrel.com/tools/webfont-generator
-    * Conversion of cyberpunk font to woff format, so it will use less bandwith
+    * Conversion of cyberpunk font to woff format, so it will use less bandwidth
 * Google fonts
     * Roboto font, used to present content
 * Gimp